Home C.I. Data Analysis C.I. System Optimization Contact / Comment

 Example:

 The traditional method of determining the yield point and tensile strength of steel bands requires destructive testing.
 Aside from being costly and time consuming, these tests cannot be applied for continuous testing of entire coils of steel bands.
-Several research projects have been dedicated to finding combinations of measurements that can be determined without destructive testing and are suitable for replacing these tests completely.
-Unfortunately, standard procedures such as Regression Analysis have rarely been successful in correlating surrogate measurements with acceptable accuracy and confidence values to respective goal values.
+Several research projects have been dedicated to finding combinations of measurements that can be determined without destructive testing and are suitable for completely replacing these tests.
+Unfortunately, standard procedures such as RA have rarely been successful in correlating surrogate measurements with acceptable accuracy and confidence values to respective goal values.
 Currently, there are multivariate measurement systems in industrial use that require a confidence value of 75%.
-For combinations of variables for which the Regression Analysis based confidence value fell short of the threshold by 7%, the confidence value exceeded the threshold by more than 20% when Context Integrated Data Analysis was used.
+For combinations of variables for which the RA based values deviated from the empirically determined values such that the confidence value fell short of the threshold by 7%, the confidence value exceeded the threshold by more than 20% when CIDA determined values were used.